Trust Region Policy Optimization: Preliminaries

 \Cref{eq:gradlgradeta} implies that a sufficiently small step $\pi_{\theta_0} \rightarrow \tilpi$ that improves $L_{\pi_{\thold}}$ will also improve $\eta$, but does not give us any guidance on how big of a step to take.

 To address this issue, \citet{kakade2002approximately} proposed a policy updating scheme called conservative policy iteration, for which they could provide explicit lower bounds on the improvement of $\eta$.
-To define the conservative policy iteration update, let $\piold$ denote the current policy, and let $\pi' = \argmin_{\pi'} L_{\piold}(\pi')$.
+To define the conservative policy iteration update, let $\piold$ denote the current policy, and let $\pi' = \argmax_{\pi'} L_{\piold}(\pi')$.
 The new policy $\pinew$ was defined to be the following mixture:

-Kakade and Langford proved the following result for this update:
+Kakade and Langford derived the following lower bound:

-Since $\alpha,\gamma\in [0,1]$, Equation~\eqref{eq:kakbound0} implies the following simpler bound, which we refer to in the next section:

-The simpler bound is only slightly weaker when $\alpha \ll 1$, which is typically the case in the conservative policy iteration method of \citet{kakade2002approximately}.
+(We have modified it to make it slightly weaker but simpler.)
 Note, however, that so far this bound only applies to mixture policies generated by Equation~(\ref{eq:cpi}).
 This policy class is unwieldy and restrictive in practice, and it is desirable for a practical policy update scheme to be applicable to all general stochastic policy classes.